Why You Feel Stuck: A Nervous System Perspective on Stress, Patterns & Adaptation

 • Feeling disconnected from your body

-At this stage, your system is no longer just responding to stress.
+At this stage, your system is no longer just responding to stress - it has adapted around it.

 And what once helped you cope… may now be limiting how you live.